 Hall of Gondor’s approach to storage is multi-faceted: a 3-inch binder for player cards, individual deck boxes for heroes and wooden storage boxes for encounter cards/scenarios.
 This is the approach we use for every single LCG.

 A 3-inch binder holds all player cards for Lord of the Rings LCG.
 All Arkham Horror LCG player cards to date are also comfortably stored in a 3-inch binder.

 Encounter cards can be stored in the “Artist’s Case” from Hobby Lobby [try this link for the newer model if the other one isn’t working], which will run you $24.99 on sale (it’s almost always on sale).
 You can also look for coupons, which work online.

 The next step is to pick up a Broken Token insert (or any insert) for the case.
-As you can see with the above image that has all of Arkham Horror’s encounter sets (all deluxes and mythos packs up to the end of The Circle Undone at the time), as well as standalone scenarios stored, there is plenty of room to grow.
+As you can see with the above image that has most LOTR LCG encounter sets (minus the deluxe boxes), as well as standalone scenarios stored.
 Or you can opt for the Go7Gaming insert.

 January 2021 update: Broken Token now allows users to file down pieces of the insert to fit the newer model of the Artist’s Case.
 Check with Broken Token first to ensure that you’re getting the right product.